robertbayer/robertbayer.github.io/content/_index.md

           description: 'I have won the annual award for the best computer science masters thesis in Denmark for my work on evaluation, design and implementation of machine learning-based image processing pipeline deployed on board of the DISCO1 cubesat.'
           icon: hero:book-open
           organization: IDA and Dansk Industri
-          title: Best Computer Science Masters Thesis in Denmark in 2023
+          title: Best Computer Science Master\'s Thesis in Denmark in 2023
           url: 'https://via.ritzau.dk/pressemeddelelse/13741957/raketvidenskab-haedres-med-it-specialepris?publisherId%253D3427042%2526lang%253Dda'
     design:
       columns: '2'